Cherry Valley massacre: Massacre

 Cherry Valley had a palisaded fort (constructed after Brant's raid on Cobleskill) that surrounded the village meeting house.
 It was garrisoned by 300 soldiers of the 7th Massachusetts Regiment of the Continental Army, commanded by Colonel Ichabod Alden.
 Alden and his command staff were alerted by November 8 through Oneida spies that the Butler–Brant force was moving against Cherry Valley.
 However, he failed to take elementary precautions, continuing to occupy a headquarters (the house of a settler named Wells) some 400 yd from the fort.

 Butler's force arrived near Cherry Valley late on November 10, and established a cold camp to avoid detection.
 Reconnaissance of the town identified the weaknesses of Alden's arrangements, and the raiders decided to send one force against Alden's headquarters and another against the fort.
-Butler extracted promises from the Indian warriors in the party that they would not harm noncombatants in a council held that night.
+In a council held that night, Butler extracted promises from the Indian warriors in the party that they would not harm noncombatants.

 The attack began early on the morning of November 11.
 Some overeager Native warriors spoiled the surprise by firing on settlers cutting wood nearby.
 One of them escaped, raising the alarm.
 Little Beard led some of the Senecas to surround the Wells house, while the main body surrounded the fort.
 The attackers killed at least sixteen officers and troops of the quarters guards, including Alden, who was cut down while he was running from the Wells house to the fort.
 Most accounts say Alden was within reach of the gates, only to stop and try to shoot his pursuer, who may have been Joseph Brant.
 His wet pistol repeatedly misfired and he was killed by a thrown tomahawk hitting him in the forehead.
 Lt.
 Col. William Stacy, second in command, also quartered at the Wells house, was taken prisoner.
 Stacy's son Benjamin and cousin Rufus Stacy ran through a hail of bullets to reach the fort from the house; Stacy's brother-in-law Gideon Day was killed.
 Those attacking the Wells house eventually gained entry, leading to hand-to-hand combat inside.
 After killing most of the soldiers stationed there, the Senecas slaughtered the entire Wells household, twelve in all.

 The raiders' attack on the fort was unsuccessful—lacking heavy weapons, they were unable to make any significant impressions on its stockade walls.
 The fort was then guarded by the Loyalists while the Native warriors rampaged through the rest of the settlement.
 Not a single house was left standing, and the Senecas, seeking revenge, were reported to have slaughtered anyone they encountered.
 Butler and Brant attempted to restrain their actions but were unsuccessful.
 Brant in particular was dismayed to learn that a number of families who were well known to him and whom he had counted as friends had borne the brunt of the Seneca rampage, including the Wells, Campbell, Dunlop, and Clyde families.

 Lt.
 William McKendry, a quartermaster in Colonel Alden's regiment, described the attack in his journal: